 - The first player or group who finishes wins!

 Add a Twist: Prepare a different checklist for each of your kids and their friends, so when they all got done, you can ask your kids and their friends to show to everyone what they have found!

-Sardines is similar to one of the most popular classic games—Hide and Seek.
+Sardines is similar to one of the most popular classic backyard games—Hide and Seek.
 The only difference is that in Sardines when your kid has found another player, he or she joins the other kid in the hiding spot!

-The good thing about this game is that you don’t need to spend money or DIY anything for any game equipment.
+The good thing about this family game is that you don’t need to spend money or DIY anything for any game equipment.
 Also, you can play it with your kids at any time of the day!